 - Stroll along the Jane Coats Wildflower Trail

-- Tour a vineyard or two — Make it romantic and leave the kids at the condo!
+- Tour a vineyard or two.
+Make it romantic and leave the kids at the condo!

 Be sure to check the Put-in-Bay calendar of events before you plan your trip.
 Some events are not as family friendly as others.
 Or, you might find an event you don’t want to miss.

-Want to spend the night?
+Want to spend the night at Put-In-Bay?

-Lodging options include Put-in-Bay hotels on the island, rental houses and condos.
 For our visit, we stayed at Put-in-Bay Waterfront Condos, one of the properties managed by Island Club Rentals.
 The condo, which is located near the airport — a few miles from downtown Put-in-Bay, has four large bedrooms (sleeps 12) and three bathrooms.
 The living room and kitchen provide space to prepare meals and relax, but they aren’t really big enough to hang out.
 The only indoor dining is 4 bar stools at the kitchen counter, and there is a huge table on the balcony that comfortably seats 8 and a BBQ grill area that has tons of picnic tables.

 The units come with basic kitchen appliances and dishes, bath towels and washcloths and sheets and blankets.
 Everything else you need, you provide.